Our Story

 1909: Clackamas Rifle Range is established as a training camp for the Oregon National Guard (ONG), becoming the earliest organized firing range in the state of Oregon and one of the oldest in the western United States

-1916: “Camp Withycombe” is first used to designate the Mexican Border Mobilization Camp at Clackamas Rifle Range
+1916: “Camp Withycombe” is first used to designate the Mexican Border Mobilization Camp at the Clackamas Rifle Range

 1934: Clackamas Rifle Range is designated as a federal military reservation and permanently renamed Camp Withycombe after Governor James Withycombe

-1954: Future site of the Oregon Military Museum, Clackamas Armory, otherwise known as the Camp Withycombe Armory, opens on post
+1954: Future site of the Oregon Military Museum, the Clackamas Armory, otherwise known as the Camp Withycombe Armory, opens on post

 1988: An ORNG detachment of 12 service members is created to support the Museum